Why is Sugar Valuable?

 Sugar is a carbohydrate that has been used as an ingredient in food for thousands of years.

-Today consumers use sugar to flavor foods such as chocolates, to help retain moisture in baked goods such as cakes and to preserve and gel other foods including jellies and jams.
-Sugar also can be used to make ethanol fuel.
+Today consumers use sugar to flavor foods (e.g. chocolates), to help retain moisture in baked goods (e.g. cakes), and to preserve and gel other foods (e.g. jellies and jams).
+Sugar can also be used to make ethanol fuel.

 These diverse applications make sugar an important commodity on the global markets.

 Global production of sugar exceeds more than 120 tons annually and takes place in 121 countries.

 Although sugars reside in the tissues of most plants, the sugar cane and sugar beet plants provide most of the sugar grown commercially for production.

 The sugarcane plant, which is a tall grass with thick stems, accounts for about 70% of the annual global supply of the commodity, while the sugar beet plant supplies the remaining 30%.

 Historically, only the sugarcane plant produced sugar, and it yielded very small quantities.
 However, modern technology has increased the yield.

 Although sugar is produced all over the world, the ten largest producing countries account for about three-quarters of all sugar production.
 Two countries, Brazil and India, produce about half of the global supply.
 This concentration of production makes sugar an especially volatile commodity.